ProJSLib/jsbits/packages/easter-day/README.md

 ## `easterDay(year)` ⇒ `Date`

-Calculates the local date for the Easter day, aka _Pascha_ or _Resurrection Sunday_, based on Oudin's algorithm for years between 100 and 9999 in the Gregorian calendar.
+Calculates the local date of the Easter day –aka _Pascha_ or _Resurrection Sunday_– for years between 100 and 9999 in the Gregorian calendar, based on Oudin's algorithm.

 Easter always falls on a Sunday between March 22 and April 25, inclusive.

-_**NOTE:**_

-_The result for years less than 1583 could be inaccurate._
+**NOTE:** The result for years less than 1583 _could be inaccurate_.

-This is a good algorithm, but calculating the Easter is not an exact science or something concensed, so expect discrepancies with other implementations.
+This is a good algorithm, but calculating the Easter is not an exact science or something consensuated, so expect discrepancies with older or future implementations.

 | Param | Type | Description |
 | --- | --- | --- |